 Alum dosing in the stream inflows is now highly regulated to maintain three-month surface TP concentrations at 20 mg m-3, i.e., around one-half of the very high levels observed in the lake in the mid-2000s.
 Concentrations now show much less seasonal variability than before alum dosing.
 Of considerable importance is whether alum dosing has brought about a transition in nutrient limitation status of phytoplankton in Lake Rotorua.
-Recent studies of nutrient limitation have commonly shown addition of both nitrogen + phosphorus to have the greatest growth-stimulation effect on phytoplankton (i.e. 'co-limitation').
-The most recent study (Abell et al. 2012) was undertaken in during a 'trough' in nitrate concentration compared with periods before and after the study.
-This may explain the observed dominance of N limitation, and we hypothesise that had the study been conducted during adjacent periods of much higher nitrate concentration then P limitation would have been dominant.
-High nitrate concentrations in 2011-12 suggest that demand on dissolved inorganic nitrogen by phytoplankton was lower, consistent with phosphorus concentrations being reduced to limiting levels whereby excess nitrate remains unutilised in the water column.
+Studies of nutrient limitation in the mid-2000s have commonly shown addition of both nitrogen + phosphorus to have had the greatest growth-stimulation effect on phytoplankton (i.e. 'co-limitation').
+The most recent study (Abell et al. 2012) was undertaken during a 'trough' in nitrate concentrations in the lake, compared with periods before and after their study.
+This may explain the observed dominance of N limitation but with some co-limitation.
+We hypothesise that had Abell et al. conducted their study during adjacent periods of much higher nitrate concentrations then P limitation would have been dominant.
+High nitrate concentrations in 2011-12 suggest that demand for dissolved inorganic nitrogen by phytoplankton was lower, consistent with phosphorus concentrations being reduced to limiting levels whereby excess nitrate remains unutilised in the water column.

 Much recent speculation has considered managing nutrient loads so that either N or P is controlled to limiting levels whilst the other is less stringently controlled.
-Even with alum dosing, Abell et al.'s (2014) study and field observations suggest that there are locations and periods in Lake Rotorua where either nutrient or both is limiting.
-The efficacy of controlling a single nutrient to limit primary production in freshwaters is not well supported by direct measurements (e.g. using bioassays), of which there are remarkably few (see Abell et al. 2010).
+Even with alum dosing, Abell et al.'s (2014) study and field observations suggest that in Lake Rotorua there are locations where, and periods when, either nutrient or both limit phytoplankton growth.
+The efficacy of controlling a single nutrient to limit primary production in freshwaters is not well supported by direct measurements (e.g., using bioassays), of which there are remarkably few (see Abell et al. 2010).